UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 | Travel right for a number of trips of a limited range | The time when the journey starts and the starting place needs to be added |
 | Tickets for a selectable number of zones | the selected zones need to be provided |

+After the booking confirmation the fulfillment will be in state of AVAILABLE in case the fulfillment just requires additional selections to be come fulfilled.
+To fulfill it the patch endpoint of the api on the fulfillment needs to be used to select more options like travel date or zones.
+The fulfillment in the state available provides information on the selections to be made.

+A fulfillment acn be in state on hold it it is not jet available to be fulfilled.
+This could be the case for tickets providing a limited number of trips per time (e.g. 5 trips per week) and the number has already been used for the current time range.

+Fulfillment can be in state expired if they had been available but were not requested in time.

 #### Error handling